Vijay Palaparty, Founder & Co-Artistic Director

 Vijay has also participated in workshops in Chennai with other dancers including Chitra Visweswaran (2001), G. Narendra and K. Mahalaxmi (2001).
 To augment his practice, Vijay studied Carnatic vocal music with Shakuntala Murthy (Cleveland) and Rajalakshmi Narayan (Chennai).
 Further, Vijay practices yoga, having received initial instruction at Krishnamacharya Yoga Mandiram (Chennai).

 For more than two decades, Vijay performed widely in the United States, India and in Australia.
-For eight years, he gave performances as a duet with his sister, Rajyalakshmi Palaparty.
-Until 2000, the pair presented debut performances in Kuchipudi and Bharatanatyam in Hyderabad.
-They frequently performed at universities in the United States—including Cleveland State University (Cleveland, OH), Bowling Green State University (Bowling Green, OH), Bucknell University (Lewsiburg, PA), Carnegie Mellon University (Pittsburgh, PA) and Colby College (Lewiston, ME).
-Additionally, the duet frequently presented performances at national, regional and local cultural and community events.
+He presented debut performances in Kuchipudi and Bharatanatyam in Hyderabad.
+Vijay frequently performed at universities in the United States—including Cleveland State University (Cleveland, OH), Bowling Green State University (Bowling Green, OH), Bucknell University (Lewsiburg, PA), Carnegie Mellon University (Pittsburgh, PA) and Colby College (Lewiston, ME).
+Additionally, he frequently presented performances at national, regional and local cultural and community events.
 A noteworthy performance took place at the Thyagaraja Festival in Melbourne, Australia in 1998.

 During the India Study Group in 1999, Vijay had the honor of performing at the Mysore Palace during Dassera celebrations, presenting a solo performance for the royal Wodeyar family descendants.
 Additionally, he worked with Shree Bharatalaya and Colgate University on Silappadikaram: A Tale of Puhar in 2003, playing the lead role of Kovalan.
 The performances played at major venues in Chennai including Narada Gana Sabha, Brahma Gana Sabha and Krishna Gana Sabha during the dance and music festival season.